Hugo132645/emg_classification/README.md

 - CNN (time–frequency images)
 - RNN/BRNN (temporal sequences)

-This repository is structured so every team uses the same schema, preprocessing, and windowing.
+This repository is structured so every individual uses the same schema, preprocessing, and windowing.
 You can develop and validate models on dummy data before hardware arrives.

 ---